Masdevallia/project-mongodb-geospatial-queries/README.md

 2. It uses [Foursquare API](https://api.foursquare.com) to supplement the data (requires authentication via token) and a dataset obtained from [Kaggle](https://www.kaggle.com/open-flights/airports-train-stations-and-ferry-terminals), which contains information about all airports in the world and that you can find in the *input* folder (*airports.csv*).

-3. Finally, the program calculates the best location for the company and displays it along with all the relevant nearby venues (airports, Starbucks, schools, night clubs and vegan restaurants) in an HTML interactive map using Folium (which opens in a new browser tab).
+3. Finally, the program calculates the best location for the company and displays it along with all the relevant nearby venues (airports, Starbucks, schools, night clubs and vegan restaurants) in a Folium HTML interactive map (which opens in a new browser tab).

 ### Example output: